Mr Omar Tillo

 To be an ideal candidate for this procedure you must already have low percentage of body fat.
 Hence it is ideal for those who exercises regularly but have a stubborn layer of fat that is preventing the abdominal muscles from showing.

 Abdominal etching is done by the main liposuction technique where pockets of unwanted fat are removed from the abdomen using specially designed vibrating cannula revealing the muscle definition underneath.

-The procedure usually takes about an hour for completion.
+The procedure usually takes about two hours to complete.

 Expect some swelling and bruising for the first few days and pain medication can be taken to ease it.
 Avoid putting too much pressure on the abdominal area and lifting heavy objects for at least 2 weeks to ensure a speedy recovery.
 Typically, the results are visible within 6 weeks of your abdominal etching surgery.

 The incision holes for abdominal etching are very small and therefore scarring is minimal, which will fade over time.

 The most common risks include bleeding, infection and scarring which can be avoided with maximum safety optimisation.